 Visible On-Page Factors

-Page Title
+Visible On-Page Factors: Page Title

-The page title is a string of text, defined by contents of the <title> element in the <head> section of the HTML document.
+The Page Title tag is a string of text, defined by contents of the <title> element in the <head> section of the HTML document.
 The title is visible both in the title bar of a browser window, as well as the headline of a search engine result.
 It is arguably one of the most important factors in search engine optimization because it is both an important factor in search engine rankings, as well as a critical call to action that can enhance the click-through rate (CTR).
-Vanessa Fox of Google states, “Make sure each page has a descriptive <title> tag and headings.
-The title of a page isn’t all that useful if every page has the same one.”
+Vanessa Fox of Google states, "Make sure each page has a descriptive <title> tag and headings.
+The title of a page isn’t all that useful if every page has the same one."

 One of the biggest mistakes web developers make is to set the title for all pages on a web site to the same generic text.
 Frequently, this text is the company name and/or a slogan.
 In this case, at best your pages will be indexed poorly.
 At worst, the site could receive a penalty if the search engines see the pages as duplicate content.
 Be sure all pages on a dynamic site have unique and relevant titles.